Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search

 Among the algorithms we consider, the two greedy methods (Grdy and LPH) run very fast ($< 10$ seconds) and output a suboptimal solution.
 Both of them are outperformed by all variants of ours.
 In particular, BT outperformed iterative tree and IPT, and using the popularity and envy-based orderings outperformed the random one.

-Figure \ref{fig:trajectory} describes the objective values as a function of rounds.
-That of BT is satisfying before $N$, which implies the possibility of further reducing the computational time of UCT.
+Figure \ref{fig:trajectory} describes the objective value as a function of rounds, which indicates an early termination of BT often has a satisfying solution.
 In summary, BT with envy/popularity-based ordering yields the best results among our algorithms.
-Our algorithms run much faster (2--20 times) than Agg-Lin, and the quality of the solution is very close to optimal.
+Our algorithms run 2--20 times faster than Agg-Lin, and the quality of the solution is close to optimal.